-To the extent research services may be a factor in selecting brokers, such services may be in written form or through direct contact with individuals and may include information as to particular companies and securities as well as market, economic, or institutional areas and information which assists in the valuation and pricing of investments.
-Examples of research-oriented services for which the advisers might utilize Fund commissions include research reports and other information on the economy, industries, sectors, groups of securities, individual companies, statistical information, political developments, technical market action, pricing and appraisal services, credit analysis, risk measurement analysis, performance and other analysis.
-The advisers may use research services furnished by brokers in servicing all client accounts and not all services may necessarily be used in connection with the account that paid commissions to the broker providing such services.
-Information so received by the advisers will be in addition to and not in lieu of the services required to be performed by the Funds' advisers under the Investment Advisory Agreements.
-Any advisory or other fees paid to the advisers are not reduced as a result of the receipt of research services.
+To the extent research services may be a factor in selecting brokers, such services may be in written form or through direct contact with individuals and may include information as to particular companies and securities as well as market, economic, or institutional areas and information that assist in the valuation and pricing of investments.
+Examples of research-oriented services for which SIMC or a Sub-Adviser might utilize Fund commissions include research reports and other information on the economy, industries, sectors, groups of securities, individual companies, statistical information, political developments, technical market action, pricing and appraisal services, credit analysis, risk measurement analysis, performance and other analysis.
+SIMC or a Sub-Adviser may use research services furnished by brokers in servicing all client accounts and not all services may necessarily be used in connection with the account that paid commissions to the broker providing such services.
+Information so received by SIMC or a Sub-Adviser will be in addition to and not in lieu of the services required to be performed by SIMC or a Sub-Adviser under the Investment Advisory Agreements.
+Any advisory or other fees paid to SIMC or a Sub-Adviser are not reduced as a result of the receipt of research services.

-In some cases an adviser may receive a service from a broker that has both a "research" and a "nonresearch" use.
-When this occurs, the adviser makes a good faith allocation, under all the circumstances, between the research and non-research uses of the service.
-The percentage of the service that is used for research purposes may be paid for with client commissions, while the adviser will use its own funds to pay for the percentage of the service that is used for non-research purposes.
-In making this good faith allocation, the advisers face a potential conflict of interest, but the advisers believe that their allocation procedures are reasonably designed to ensure that they appropriately allocate the anticipated use of such services to their research and non-research uses.
+In some cases SIMC or a Sub-Adviser may receive a service from a broker that has both a "research" and a "non-research" use.
+When this occurs, SIMC or a Sub-Adviser, as applicable, makes a good faith allocation, under all the circumstances, between the research and non-research uses of the service.
+The percentage of the service that is used for research purposes may be paid for with client commissions, while SIMC or a Sub-Adviser will use their own funds to pay for the percentage of the service that is used for non-research purposes.
+In making this good faith allocation, SIMC and the Sub-Advisers face a potential conflict of interest, but SIMC and the Sub-Advisers believe that their respective allocation procedures are reasonably designed to ensure that they appropriately allocate the anticipated use of such services to their research and non-research uses.

 From time to time, the Funds may purchase new issues of securities for clients in a fixed price offering.
-In these situations, the seller may be a member of the selling group that will, in addition to selling securities, provide the advisers with research services.
+In these situations, the seller may be a member of the selling group that will, in addition to selling securities, provide SIMC or a Sub-Adviser with research services.
 FINRA has adopted rules expressly permitting these types of arrangements under certain circumstances.
 Generally, the seller will provide research "credits" in these situations at a rate that is higher than that which is available for typical secondary market transactions.
 These arrangements may not fall within the safe harbor of Section 28(e).